RN-BSN Frequently Asked Questions

-There are measures an applicant may take to recover and rehabilitate his or her cumulative grade point average if desired.
+There are steps an applicant may take to improve his or her cumulative grade point average, if desired.
 One important basic principal: the more credit hours you have acquired, the more credit hours with higher grades it will take to raise your GPA.

 - REPEAT A COURSE(S): If a student received a low grade (C- or lower) in any coursework, he or she should consider repeating the course.
 Please consult with a counselor/advisor at the institution for more information about repeating a course for a higher grade.